What is the average number of clients on a Babes in Bali tour?

 The minimum age is 18 and as long as you are able to travel independently, you can join us.
 We’ve had clients from 19 – 85 with most being between 45-70.

 What types of women join your tour?

-Most of our clients are adventurous and open-minded.
+Most of our clients are adventurous and open-minded before they join us but some become this way after experiencing the beauty and energy of Bali.
 They come because they want to explore Bali and get off the beaten track.
 Most are surprised by the connection that they make with other like-minded women.
 Some have travelled extensively while others have never been outside of North America.

 What’s unique about a Babes in Bali trip?

 For starters it’s safe, stress free, meticulously planned, relaxed and fun.
 We take care of all the details so you can have some ‘me-time’.
 No taking care of anyone…when was the last time that happened?
 You’ll see Bali from a whole different perspective than you would if you went on your own.
 Many of our ‘experiences’ are not affordable if you’re travelling alone.
 You’ll come away feeling renewed, invigorated and with a new sense of spirit.
 Many women have experienced a shift of energy during or after a Babes in Bali tour, especially now that the world has opened up again.
 The camaraderie of like-minded women encourages laughter, sharing, stepping outside the box and having the time of your life.